 Turku Animated Film Festival is a fresh international film festival celebrating creativity and the art of animation.
-The third edition of TAFF takes place in Turku, Finland, August 29 – September 2, 2018, presenting dozens of events during five days.
+The fourth edition of TAFF takes place in Turku, Finland, August 21-25, 2019, presenting dozens of events during five days.

 TAFF seeks to promote animated film culture both in Finland and internationally.
 Our aim is to become one of the most important film festivals in Finland and to create a platform for encounters between filmmakers, industry delegates and local lovers of animation.
 We’re also interested in extending the concept of film screening and bringing together cinema and other forms of creativity as well as entertainment.